Tesseract22/graphiCpp/README.md

 This is a immediate graphical library written in C++.
 Works completely on CPU and can be compiled to standalone wasm.
 See the wasm demos at https://tesseract22.github.io/graphiCpp/.

+All this library does is taking a buffer and draw shapes on that buffer, and a minimal toolchain for the buffer to display on browser (wasm) and terminal (ascii).

 This is a powerful tool for integrating small, quick, costumizable visualization for existing C++ project.

 ## Installation & Build